emmz3230/Routing-Controller-Doc/docs/More-Examples/Inject-uploaded-file.md

 }
 ```

 To inject all uploaded files use @UploadedFiles decorator instead.
 Routing-controllers uses multer to handle file uploads.
-You can install multer's file definitions via typings, and use files: File[] type instead of any[].
+You can install multer's file definitions via typings, and use files:File[] type instead of any[].